At Camp Granite Lake,

 We Require Campers & Staff to Be Fully Immunized

 We require campers and staff to be FULLY immunized (using state guidelines for school) before camp begins.
 Campers and staff with medical exceptions will be allowed at camp with documentation from their physician.
 We are sorry, but personal exemptions will not be accepted.
-Vaccines and timely boosters for COVID will also be required.
+Please see our COVID Policies and Procedures page for more information about our 2023 requirements.

 Our Immunizations/Vaccinations Story: